ruby-community/ruby-community/README.markdown

   * `cp config/secrets.example.yml config/secrets.yml`
 * Database creation: `rake db:migrate`
 * Database initialization: `rake db:seed`
+* Some data resides in db/data.
+You can load it using `psql -f`.
+Take a look at db/data/README.markdown.
 * How to run the test suite: no test suite so far

 Take also a look at the "Contribute" section below.